innat/kaggle/Digit Recognizer/README.md

 However, at the moment **CapsNets** is still under development.
 To get the intuition of this network **Aurélien Géron** ( one of my favorite person ) made a awesome [intro video](https://www.youtube.com/watch?v=pPN8d0E3900) on it.

+## About this repositories<br>
+This is nothing like serious project.
+Just curiously wanted to see the working procedure of **CapsNet** archtecture on image classification and yes, I traditionally choose **MNIST** dataset.

+## Usages<br>
+Right now, there're two folders.
+Namely,

+- ConvNet
+- CapsuleNet

+In **ConvNet**, we've implemented Convolutional network using **Tensorflow's** high level API **Keras** by creating several convolution layers.
+We used **Adam** for the optimization of cost function.
+After training the model, we save the **model** and **weights** in `json` and `hdf5` format respectively on disk.
+We also saw the *learning curve* by calling the **tensorboard** and viz the computatinal graph as well.
+However, all the set-up and execute instruction of this model is clearly provided on the jupyter notebook, in place inside the **ConvNet** folder.

+And the **CapsNet**, the point of interest of the work.
+It's so heavy to run the model.
+I trained the model on **GeForce GTX 1050 Ti**.
+I set **10** epochs on the training process and took almost 40 mins.
+However, Training on a single CPU, epochs size should be set within < 3.
+The computation task is pretty complex and takes lots of computation power.
+We saw the *learning curve* by calling the **tensorboard** and viz the computatinal graph as well.
+However, all the set-up and execute instruction of this model is clearly provided on the jupyter notebook, in place inside the **CapsNet** folder.